 - a.
 Required to wear long-sleeve shirt, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - b.
-Must maintain a western hat or protective helmet on head when they enter the arena to compete, including the roping box(s), or any designated runway. - c.
-Sleeves cannot be rolled or pushed up past the wrists. - d.
+Must maintain a western hat or protective helmet on head when they enter the arena to compete, including the roping box(s), or any designated runway.

+- c.
+Sleeves determined to be rolled or pushed up, at the beginning of their go, will result in a five-dollar (\$5) dress code fine, to be added to the Finals Contestant Fund. - d.
 Clothing must not allow any contestant's genitalia to be exposed. - e.
 Contestant must not allow hat or helmet to touch the ground throughout his/her time in the arena for Mounted Break-Away Roping, Team Roping, and Speed events.
 Failure to do so will result in a five dollar (\$5.00) fine payable to the Rodeo Secretary.